What can an editor do for you?

 “’Yes’ makes you smile And others smile as well.”

-INVESTING AND ESTATE PLANNING MADE EASY: STRATEGIES TO MAKE MONEY AND KEEP IT.
-Written for smart and confident people who nevertheless balk when they need to make decisions about their own investments or estate planning.
+INVESTING AND ESTATE PLANNING MADE EASY: STRATEGIES TO MAKE MONEY AND KEEP IT Written for smart and confident people who nevertheless balk when need to make decisions about their own investments or estate planning.

 Reliance on Past Performance: What’s wrong with relying on past performance?
 Isn’t that the best indication of future performance?
 According to the law of probability, a fund has a 50 percent chance of increasing in any year and a 50 percent chance of decreasing over the same time period. . . .
 In addition, the information provided about a fund’s returns is not the whole story.
 Brokerages may have hundreds or thousands of mutual funds that contain different mixes of the asset classes.
 By random chance, some will do well, while others will not.
 What these funds advertise, but don’t explain, is that one of their funds achieved the “past performance” results that they promote.
 They don’t mention that all their other funds fell short of that level of performance.
 When you’re looking at past performance, remember that you’re only seeing part of the picture.”